 Serbian cuisine is characterized by very diverse, strong, and spicy food, which could roughly be explained as a combination of Greek, Bulgarian, Turkish and Hungarian cuisine.
 It is dominated by the use of meat, pasta, vegetables, and dairy products.

 Food preparation is a special part of Serbian tradition and culture.
 In Serbian villages, the kitchen was also called the " hearth", and the central part was the fireplace or chimney, which was an important, cult place, next to which everyday life took place and the whole family gathered.

 The title of one of the most beloved and most famous Serbian cuisine specialties unquestionably belongs to Sarma.
-It’s an old Serbian dish that has been popular since the Ottoman empire.
+It's an old Serbian dish that has been popular since the Ottoman empire.
 However, the popularity of Sarma is still at its highest level.
-For that reason, there are dozens of different recipes for “the best Sarma”.
-Basically, it’s seasoned minced meat which is rolled in sour cabbage leaves.
+For that reason, there are dozens of different recipes for "the best Sarma".
+Basically, it's seasoned minced meat that is rolled in sour cabbage leaves.

 Cevapi can rightfully carry the title of the king of Serbian barbecue.
-Every celebration, whether at a restaurant, out on an excursion, as part of a barbecue in nature, or while socializing are unthinkable without this specialty.
+Every celebration, whether at a restaurant, out on an excursion, as part of a barbecue in nature, or while socializing is unthinkable without this specialty.
 With a little onion, rolled or stuffed, together with a glass of good beer, Cevapi will instantly become a favorite food for anyone who tries them once.